Frequently Asked Questions

-This is a decision best made by the parents and the camper.
-Parents need to consider the experience and driving abilities of their child before any decision is made.
+This is a decision best made by the parents/guardian and the camper.
+Please consider the experience and driving abilities of the camper before any decision is made.

 What happens if my child gets homesick?

-Please do not tell your child that they can call home anytime they like.
-Our staff is competent in handling these situations which happen quite regularly at camp.
-We’ve found it much more successful when we work with your child to identify their feelings, to acknowledge that they are normal, and to provide a support for them as they gain some independence in a healthy Christian community.
+Our staff is well-versed in handling these situations which happen quite regularly at camp.
+We’ve found it much more successful when we work with your child to identify their feelings, to acknowledge that they are normal, and to provide a support for them as they gain some independence in our camp community.

-Should we have extended problems beyond normal fears, the Managing Director or the Health Center Director will call you to share our experiences and ask for your input.
+Should we have extended problems beyond normal fears, the Managing Director will call you to share our experiences and ask for your input.